microsoftgraph/microsoft-graph-toolkit/readme.md

 ## Providers

-The components work best when used with a [provider](./docs/providers.md).
+The components work best when used with a [provider](https://docs.microsoft.com/graph/toolkit/providers).
 The provider exposes authentication and Microsoft Graph apis used by the components to call into the Microsoft Graph.

-The toolkit contains providers for [MSAL](./docs/providers/msal.md), [SharePoint](./docs/providers/sharepoint.md), [Teams](./docs/providers/teams.md), and Office Add-ins (coming soon).
-You can also create your own providers by extending the [IProvider] abstract class.
+The toolkit contains providers for [MSAL](https://docs.microsoft.com/graph/toolkit/providers/msal), [SharePoint](https://docs.microsoft.com/graph/toolkit/providers/sharepoint), and [Teams](https://docs.microsoft.com/graph/toolkit/providers/teams).
+You can also create your own providers by extending the [IProvider](https://docs.microsoft.com/graph/toolkit/providers/custom) abstract class.

 ## Contribute